Vince Wilfork: 2009–14

 During the 2011 season, Wilfork recorded 3.5 sacks—a new career high—and was included on the AFC's 2012 Pro Bowl roster.
 In the AFC Championship game against the Ravens, he had one of his best games of his career, recording 1.5 sacks and 6 tackles.
 At the end of the 2011 season, Wilfork and the Patriots appeared in Super Bowl XLVI.
 He started in the game and recorded three total tackles, but the Patriots lost to the New York Giants by a score of 21–17.

 Wilfork was selected as a defensive tackle for USA Football's 2012 "All Fundamentals Team", which honors 26 NFL players each year for executing the fundamentals of their position.
 He was also named to his fourth career Pro Bowl team and to the All Pro second team.

 In 2012, he was voted co-captain for the fifth straight season by his teammates.
-Wilfork made one of the most famous plays of his career on November 22, 2012 in a game against the New York Jets.
-In the second quarter he shoved Jets offensive lineman Brandon Moore in the direction of quarterback Mark Sanchez, causing an unlucky collision between Sanchez and Moore's buttocks, which in turn caused a fumble.
+Wilfork made one of the most famous plays of his career on November 22, 2012, in a game against the New York Jets.
+In the second quarter, he shoved Jets offensive lineman Brandon Moore in the direction of quarterback Mark Sanchez, causing an unlucky collision between Sanchez and Moore's buttocks and resulting in a fumble that was returned for a touchdown by safety Steve Gregory.
 The play became known as the Butt Fumble.
 Wilfork finished the year with 48 total tackles and 3 sacks.
 His strong season earned him a spot in the Associated Press All Pro first team and in the 2013 Pro Bowl.

 In week 4 of the 2013 NFL season against the Atlanta Falcons, Wilfork tore his right Achilles' tendon while trying to get past Falcons offensive guard Justin Blalock.
 Wilfork would miss the rest of the 2013 season after being placed on injured reserve.

 In March 2014, Wilfork re-signed to a three-year $22.5 million deal.

 In the 2014 NFL season, Wilfork recorded 47 tackles, 2 passes defensed, and 1 interception.
 He helped the Patriots reach Super Bowl XLIX.
 In the Super Bowl, Wilfork recorded 2 tackles as they defeated the Seattle Seahawks 28–24 to give Wilfork his second Super Bowl championship.

 On March 5, 2015, the Patriots declined their team option on Wilfork's contract, which made him a free agent at the end of the 2014 league season.